Key takeaways

 Key Performance Indicators

 Track compliance and efficiency holistically, then act on insights.
-For definitions and tracking ideas, consult the expense policy glossary and best practices.

-• Compliance Rate, target 95% or higher.
+- Compliance Rate: target 95% or higher.

-• Missing Receipt Rate, keep below 5%.
+- Missing Receipt Rate: keep below 5%.

-• Spend versus Limits, monitor frequency and context.
+- Spend versus Limits: monitor frequency and context.

-• Restricted Category Violations, measure and train.
+- Restricted Category Violations: measure and train.

-• Approval SLA Adherence, aim above 90%.
+- Approval SLA Adherence: aim above 90%.

-• Reimbursement Cycle Time, under seven days end-to-end.
+- Reimbursement Cycle Time: under seven days end-to-end.

-• Audit Finding Trends, track types, amounts, and repeat offenders.
+- Audit Finding Trends: track types, amounts, and repeat offenders.

-• ITC Eligibility Rate, maintain high qualification rates with clean documentation.
+- ITC Eligibility Rate: maintain high qualification rates with clean documentation.

 Continuous Improvement Framework